-- · Identify the major theories and/or principles of child development. - Demonstrate understanding of the child development learning domains. - Explain the requirements for CA Title 22 Licensing Regulations regarding health, safety, nutrition and the mandated reporting law.
+- · Identify the major theories and/or principles of child development. - Demonstrate understanding of the child development learning domains. - Apply knowledge of academic discipline content and children's growth and development to plan and evaluate developmentally and linguistically appropriate, engaging, and supportive learning experiences.

 Upon successful completion of this certificate, students will be prepared to provide service in the care, development and instruction of children in a variety of settings.
-The educational component of the California associate teacher permit will be met, and when obtained will allow them to supervise an aide or assistant permit holder.
+The educational component of the California associate teacher permit will be met, and when obtained will allow them to act in the capacity of a co-teacher or substitute teacher as well as supervise an aide or assistant permit holder.